-We have made an accounting policy election to account for shipping and handling activities that occur after control of the related good transfers as fulfillment activities instead of assessing such activities as performance obligations.
+Shipping and handling activities that occur after control of the related good transfers are accounted for as fulfillment activities instead of assessing such activities as performance obligations.

-We have made an accounting policy election to exclude from the transaction price all sales taxes related to revenue producing transactions collected from the customer for a governmental authority.
+Sales taxes related to revenue producing transactions collected from the customer for a governmental authority are excluded from the transaction price.

-We apply the new revenue standard requirements to a portfolio of contracts (or performance obligations) with similar characteristics for transactions where it is expected that the effects on the financial statements of applying the revenue recognition guidance to the portfolio would not differ materially from applying this guidance to the individual contracts (or performance obligations) within that portfolio.
+Revenue standard requirements are applied to a portfolio of contracts (or performance obligations) with similar characteristics for transactions where it is expected that the effects on the financial statements of applying the revenue recognition guidance to the portfolio would not differ materially from applying this guidance to the individual contracts (or performance obligations) within that portfolio.

-We have made an accounting policy election to not assess whether promised goods or services are performance obligations if they are immaterial in the context of the contract with the customer.
+Promised goods or services are not assessed as performance obligations if they are immaterial in the context of the contract with the customer.
 If the revenue related to a performance obligation that includes goods or services that are immaterial in the context of the contract is recognized before those immaterial goods or services are transferred to the customer, then the related costs to transfer those goods or services are accrued.

-We generally expense incremental costs of obtaining a contract when incurred because the amortization period would be less than one year.
-These costs primarily relate to sales commissions and are recorded in selling, marketing and distribution expense.
+Incremental costs of obtaining a contract are generally expensed when incurred because the amortization period would be less than one year.
+Such costs primarily relate to sales commissions and are recorded in selling, marketing and distribution expense.

-We disclose disaggregated revenues by reporting segment and geography in accordance with the revenue standard.
-See Note B Segment Information.
+Disaggregated revenues by reporting segment and geography are disclosed in accordance with the revenue standard.
+See Note B, Segment Information.